-All parts of the packaging are subject to littering.
+COMBINATIONS PARTS OF PACKAGING SUBJECT TO LITTERING Plastic container + sealing foil (e.g. sandwich in a plastic container with a foil) All parts of the packaging are subject to littering.
 Register as a food container.
-All parts of the packaging are subject to littering. - Plastic container: ood container - Plastic bag: packets and wrappers made from flexible material Plastic packaging: food containerOuter cover: is not subject to littering Plastic foil: bags and packaging made from flexible material Rigid packaging: is not subject to littering All parts of the packaging are classified as packets and wrappers made from flexible material, if the amount of filling of the outer bag doesn't excee criterion 3 liters.
+Plastic container + plastic foil (e.g. chocolate biscuits in a container placed in a plastic bag) All parts of the packaging are subject to littering Plastic container: ood container - Plastic bag: packets and wrappers made from flexible material Plastic container inserted in a paper box - Plastic packaging: food container - Outer cover: is not subject to littering Rigid packaging, which are not made from plastic + from plastic foil - Plastic foil: bags and packaging made from flexible material - Rigid packaging: is not subject to littering The smallest sales unit is a plastic bag containing products, that are each individually wrapped in other individual bags. (e.g. bag of fruit jelly -each jelly is single wrapped in a foil.)
+All parts of the packaging are classified as packets and wrappers made from flexible material, if the amount of filling of the outer bag doesn't exceed criterion 3 liters.
 If the amount of filling of the outer bag is greater than 3 liters, only jellies packed individually in a foil are considered.
-Bags around the individual products are packets and wrappers made from flexible material.
-Outer packaging made from corrugated board is not subje to littering.
-Inner film is classified as packets and wrappers made from flexible material Corrugated board box is not subject to littering.
-All packaging components are considered as packets and wrappers made from flexible material. · · · ·
+Manually separable packaging consisting of cardboard with several products packed individually in bags. (e.g. candies in a corrugated board box) Bags around the individual products are packets and wrappers made from flexible material.
+Outer packaging made from corrugated board is not subject to littering.
+Individually packed products that are packed in a foil and then in a corrugated board box.
+Inner film is classified as packets and wrappers made from flexible material.
+Corrugated board box is not subject to littering.
+Plastic box with spout + cap All packaging components are considered as packets and wrappers made from flexible material.